It's the biggest purchase of your life, and small mistakes can cost large. So we've drawn up a house-buying battleplan, with 50 top tips'n'tricks.

 Get fixtures and fittings in writing

-To avoid getting the keys to a stripped-bare house, ask the seller for a list of all fixtures and fittings included in the purchase.
-Right down to light fittings, the TV aerial cable screws, the black bin and the fire grate.
-Yes, one forumite found all these ripped out.
+To avoid getting the keys to a stripped-bare house, ask the seller for a list of all fixtures and fittings included in the purchase, right down to the light fittings, the TV aerial cable screws, the black bin and the fire grate.
+Yes, one unlucky forumite found all these ripped out.

 If you're paying extra for any fittings, remember sellers often price up goods on what they paid originally, which can have little relation to current values.
 For example, a £2,000 TV might have been their pride and joy when they nailed it to the wall six years ago, but would now cost £300-ish new and less second-hand.